vincentneo/SGTideTimings/README.md

 ## License

 ### Regarding code
-Codes in the `main` branch repository, which contains code that does the web scraping, etc, is licensed under MIT License.
+Codes in the `main` branch of the repository, which contains code that does the web scraping, etc, is licensed under MIT License.

 ### Regarding generated contents
-Generated contents contains information from Tide Timings table, and will be accessed every 1st and 2nd day of each month from [NEA](https://www.nea.gov.sg/weather/tide-timings) which is made available under the terms of the [Singapore Open Data Licence version 1.0](https://www.nea.gov.sg/open-data-licence).
+Generated contents (including `gh-pages` branch contents) contains information from Tide Timings table, and will be accessed every 1st and 2nd day of each month from [National Environment Agency (NEA) / Maritime and Port Authority of Singapore (MPA)](https://www.nea.gov.sg/weather/tide-timings) which is made available under the terms of the [Singapore Open Data Licence version 1.0](https://www.nea.gov.sg/open-data-licence).